-Characteristics: Existing technologies and concepts (e.g. smart voltage regulation in distribution grids with high penetration of PV panels, building to grid concepts, etc.) from different environments and demonstration projects are validated jointly in the consortium.
+Characteristics: Existing technologies and concepts (e.g. smart voltage regulation in distribution grids with high penetration of PV panels, building to grid concepts, integration of local energy systems with existing power grid etc.) from different environments and demonstration projects are validated jointly in the consortium.
 It is desirable to have at least two ERA-Net partner countries/regions involved, and at least three demonstration projects involved.